-Due to the falling interest rates of personal loans in recent years, more and more American citizens are choosing them as their first option when handling a tricky financial situation.
-Taking out a personal loan can be a great option, whether you need to pay for a medical treatment, fix or improve your home or pay for your wedding.
+As the interest rates for personal loan dropped, there are more Americans taking advantage, getting personal loans when they’re put in a financial problem.
+And why not?
+Personal loans can be a big help, especially in situations like needing to fix your car, improve your home, or paying for medical expenses, or pay for your wedding.
 The amount of a personal loan can vary between $500 and $100,000.
 Usually, personal loans do not require you to secure them with collateral, so there will be no risk of losing your home or vehicle.

 If you are thinking of getting a personal loan, here are some things you may want to consider.

-Normally, personal loans have higher interest rates compared to secured loans, or loans that are secured by a property.
+Normally, the interest rates of personal loans are higher compared to secured loans, or loans that are secured by a property.
 The annual percentage rate is very much dependent on your credit score.
 Therefore, if your credit score is good, it may be easier for you to get a loan with a lower annual percentage rate.
-Non-profit credit unions usually offer the loans with the lowest annual percentage rate and there is a chance they can give you a loan even if your credit score is not that good.
+Non-profit credit unions usually offer the loans with the lowest annual percentage rate and there is a chance they can give you a loan even if you don’t have a good credit score.
 So if you are thinking of taking out a small personal loan, credit unions are a good option to consider.

 Your credit score, of course, is not the only thing that is being taken into consideration when you are applying for a personal loan.
 There are many loan lenders who will make their lending decision based on lots of different factors, such as your earning potential and job history.

 Even borrowers with bad credit score can get a personal loan.
 However, their chances of doing that will be better if they have a co-signer or if they use some of their belongings as collateral.
-Do not forget that if you fail to repay your loan on time, you will be at risk of losing whatever you have used as collateral.
+Do not forget, failing to pay back your loan on time, you will be at risk of losing whatever you have used as collateral.
 It is in your best interest to repay the loan in full and on time.
 Getting a personal loan with bad credit score will most likely also mean a higher annual percentage rate.
 However, the annual percentage is still going to be a lot lower compared to that of a payday loan.
 It can go up to 300% along with other tricky fees.

 Personal loans request requirements

-In order to successfully complete your personal loan application, you will need to provide the following documentation:
+In order to successfully complete your application for a personal loan, the following documents will be needed:

 - A valid form of ID – Social Security card, a passport, driver’s license or state ID